 6 people killed in Wisconsin house fire

-NECEDAH, Wis.
-(AP) — Investigators in Wisconsin are probing how a house fire began that left six people dead.
+A house fire in Wisconsin killed six family members, authorities said Monday, adding that early indications are that the blaze was accidental.

-Emergency responders were called about a house fire in Necedah around 2:30 a.m.
-Sunday, according to a news release from the Juneau County Sheriff’s Office.
+Emergency responders were called to a house fire in Necedah around 2:30 a.m.
+Sunday, according to a news release posted Monday on the Juneau County Sheriff’s Office Facebook page.
 They arrived to find the home engulfed in flames.
-Multiple people outside the home reported as many as six people — three adults and three children — were unaccounted for.

 Firefighters battled the blaze for three hours.
-Six family members perished as a result of the fire, the sheriff’s office said.
-Authorities have not released their names.
+Authorities have not released the names of the six people who died.

-The sheriff’s office said the fire appears to be accidental.
-The state fire marshal is assisting the investigation.
+The sheriff’s office said the fire appears to be accidental but an investigation is ongoing.
+The state fire marshal is assisting.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.